nunit/nunit/docs/articles/writing-tests/attributes/description.md

 }
 ```

+> [!NOTE]
-**Note:** The Test and TestFixture attributes continue to support an
-optional Description property.
-The Description attribute should be used for
+> The Test and TestFixture attributes continue to support an optional Description property.
+The Description attribute should be used for new applications.
-new applications.
 If both are used, the Description attribute takes precedence.